Claudio Caniggia: Club career

 Argentine media mogul Eduardo Eurnekian then acquired the rights to Caniggia from Roma and Diego Maradona from Racing Club de Avellaneda, loaning them to Boca Juniors in exchange for matches played on his television stations.
 At the completion of his one-year contract, Caniggia's outspoken wife refused to return to Argentina and he was heavily linked with clubs in England.
 In September 1996 his mother committed suicide by jumping from the fifth floor of her building and Caniggia did not play in the 1996–97 season.
 He returned to play for Boca in 1997–98 but his appearances were sporadic as he missed out on the 1998 World Cup squad.
 After another season of inactivity he re-joined Atalanta in Serie B, helping the club achieve promotion to Serie A, but left after one season following a dispute with coach Giovanni Vavassori.
 He then signed for Scottish club Dundee, managed by Ivano Bonnetti whom he knew well from their time together in Italy.
-Quickly becoming Dundee's star player, he was then transferred to Rangers, becoming a fans favourite at Ibrox, after scoring against arch rivals Celtic in a cup final.
+Quickly becoming Dundee's star player, he was shortlisted for SPFA Player of the Year in 2001, but was then transferred to Rangers, becoming a fans favourite at Ibrox, after scoring against arch rivals Celtic in a cup final.

 In June 2012, he was one of several former professional footballers who agreed to join Wembley to play in their FA Cup campaign for the new season.
 Caniggia and fellow former-internationals Ray Parlour, Martin Keown, Graeme Le Saux, Jaime Moreno, Danny Dichio and Brian McBride, plus David Seaman (goalkeeping coach) and former England manager Terry Venables (technical advisor), came out of retirement to play for Wembley who were featured in a television documentary as they endeavoured to help the club play at Wembley Stadium.
 On 12 August 2012, he appeared in a preliminary round of the FA Cup.
 Aged 45, he scored the first goal in a 3–2 win against Langford.